ChenoGG/web-store/README.md

 # web-store
 A web store project that sells gaming peripherals, mainly mice & pads (some of the images used are unrelated).
+Made with HTML and CSS.